TheNewsYorkTime/schoolwork-app/README.md

 # schoolwork-app

 This is a little proxy site to get around the horrible blocking schools employ on school chromebooks.
 This is the only way I know, which shows how bad it is.

+Written in React and Express.